- What is ecommerce personalization?

 With its best-in-class Headless CMS, Connector Packs, and Headless Accelerator, Magnolia helps you create harmonious multi-channel shopping experiences from product description to check-out—from one unified platform.

 Due to technological constraints, many marketers have had to settle with a basic level of personalization—like using the customer’s name in their email campaigns, for example.
 However, the modern consumer now expects far more when it comes to bespoke shopping experiences.

-With the right technology stack, marketers can take advantage of eCommerce personalization by delivering personalized content across the customer journey.
-Here are three ways an eCommerce website can be personalized:
+With the right technology stack, marketers can take advantage of ecommerce personalization by delivering personalized content across the customer journey.
+Here are a few ways an ecommerce website can be personalized:

-Targeted discounts: Your eCommerce CMS can offer discounts on products the customer has previously purchased, or you can create bundles of related products at a lower price than the customer would pay for purchasing each item individually.
+Your ecommerce CMS can offer discounts on products the customer has previously purchased, or you can create bundles of related products at a lower price than the customer would pay for purchasing each item individually.

 Integrating two technologies is one thing, but to open up a new world of opportunity, you’ll want to be sure that your enterprise CMS has headless capabilities.

 A headless CMS delivers content through API calls—which means content can be delivered to any channel or device, without limits.
-In an eCommerce environment, a headless CMS empowers marketers with the ability to send content and products to touchpoints like smart speakers and kiosk screens.
-Read more on what is a headless CMS and the advantages it brings in terms of personalization.
+In an ecommerce environment, a headless CMS empowers marketers with the ability to send content and products to touchpoints like smart speakers and kiosk screens.

 Those headless capabilities can be leveraged to create a seamless omnichannel personalization strategy, which could include: